cicirello/.github/CONTRIBUTING.md

 1. Only maintainers are allowed to touch configuration files (e.g., pom.xml for Java projects).
 If your pull request changes any configuration files, it will be closed.
 2. Only maintainers are allowed to touch GitHub Actions workflows, dependabot configuration, etc. If your pull request changes any such files, it will be closed.
 3. No drive-by generative AI pull requests.
 First-time contributers must not use generative AI tools in their contribution.
+4. You must use the pull request template, and you must complete the relevant parts of the checklist in that template.
+5. Your pull request must be associated with an open issue, and you must be assigned to that issue.
+You can volunteer and request to be assigned by commenting on the issue.

 ## Bug Fixes